Sweaterdog/Mindcraft-for-Andy-3.5/README.md

 Crafting minds for Minecraft with LLMs and Mineflayer!

 ## This is a repo with a deprecated version of Mindcraft, specifically to allow Andy-3.5 / Andy-3.6 to play safely, and with certain stability.
+DO NOT USE FOR ANDY-4 MODELS

 [Discord Support](https://discord.gg/mp73p35dzC) | [Andy-3.5 Support (developers only)](https://ptb.discord.com/channels/1303399789995626667/1307448366833340508)